apollographql/rover/ARCHITECTURE.md

 pub struct GraphHello;
 ```

-Since the type we will be returning is autogenerated to be a `Timestamp`, we'll need to add the following line:
+Because the type we'll be returning is autogenerated to be a `Timestamp`, we'll need to add the following line:

 ```
 type Timestamp = String;